Rob Roy Way

 - Walk through beautiful forests and alongside some of Scotland's finest lochs, rivers and waterfalls

 - Follow in the footsteps of legendary Scottish folk hero Rob Roy MacGregor

 - Admire the majestic mountains of the Scottish Highlands

 - Discover the well worn track used during the dramatic Jacobite uprisings and clan feuds

-- Visit the bustling market town of Callander in the Trossachs National Park
+- Visit the bustling market town of Callander in Loch Lomond & The Trossachs National Park

 The Rob Roy Way is a wonderful long distance walking route through the spectacular Southern Highlands, linking the Trossachs with the beauty of Highland Perthshire.